eclipse-iceoryx/iceoryx/iceoryx_examples/ice_access_control/README.md

 #### Not-working setup

 The cheeky app is started with the user _notallowed_.
-This user is not in any group that would allow him either read or write access to one of the shared memory segments.
+This user is not in any group that allow either read or write access to any of the shared memory segments.
 Hence, RouDi will print a warning in this case.

 Despite having no read access, subscribers can still be created. <!-- @todo In this case no data will ever arrive.-->